shakilmith/documentation/frontend/react/react-functional-component/index.md

 ## Root Level Component

 Building react application means, we create a lot of components to achieve a certain goal.
-But, every react component (.js or .ts extension) file, must contain a root level or parent component and may contain more than one child components.
+But, every react component (.js or .ts extension) file, must contain a root level or parent component and may contain more than one child component.
 And that component must be exported.
 Look at the below example.

 ```